 - Update and use plugins to add additional functionality to your site to improve the user experience.

 - Add the monetization strategies in places where it makes sense for your business plan.

 However, the #1 reason you need control is that no one can take your site away.
 When you use a free platform, they can decide at any time to shut down your site.
 They control it – not you.

 You want your content to rank and for people to find you through search.
 Unfortunately, when you use a free platform, you are forced to use what they offer.
 However, when you own your site.
 You can do much more.

-You will be able to use plugins to aid you in writing content that may assist you in ranking, including strong meta descriptions.
-Not only that, but if you are on a free platform without a proper domain name, the platform gets the traffic – not you.
+You will use plugins to aid you in writing content that may assist you in ranking, including strong meta descriptions.
+Not only that but if you are on a free platform without a proper domain name, the platform gets the traffic – not you.